 In some instances, candidates may not be required to take any courses.
 According to the website of Florida’s Chief Financial Officer, candidates qualify for the licensing exam if they have at least one year of experience performing insurance-related duties in all areas of casualty and property insurance.
 Additionally, people who relocate to Florida and hold an equivalent license from another state may be able to skip the coursework, but they only have 90 days to apply from the time they become a Florida resident.

 The Florida Insurance Licensing Candidate Handbook notes that before applying for the 2-20 license, candidates must reserve a spot for the exam online by visiting the Pearson Vue website at pearsonvue.com/fl/insurance.
-As of 2014, they must also pay a $42 exam fee.
+As of the time of publication, they must also pay a $42 exam fee.
 Candidates must score at least 70 percent on the exam to pass.
-As of January 2014, the agent’s general lines insurance exam consisted of 150 questions on topics such as policy provisions, contract law, insurance terms and casualty policy provisions.
+The agent’s general lines insurance exam consisted of 160 questions on topics such as policy provisions, contract law, insurance terms and casualty policy provisions.

 Apply for Licensing

-Candidates for Florida’s 2-20 license are required to submit proof of their prerequisites and pay a $50 application fee to the Department of Financial Services as of 2014.
-After taking the exam, candidates must be fingerprinted and pay the associated $50.30 fingerprinting fee.
+Candidates for Florida’s 2-20 license are required to submit proof of their prerequisites and pay a $50 application fee to the Department of Financial Services as of the time of publication.
+After taking the exam, candidates must be fingerprinted and pay the associated $45.80 (plus applicable Florida county sales tax) fingerprinting fee.
 Those who successfully complete the process receive an email from the department, but candidates can also check their application status at any time via the department’s MyProfile website.
 MyProfile also stores the 2-20 license so successful candidates can log on and print their copies.